|Flowering galangal Alpinia galanga|

 salt to taste

-2. Add palm sugar, fish sauce and water and simmer for about 30 mins until oil comes to surface.
-Stick blend.
+2. Add palm sugar, fish sauce, tomatoes and water and simmer for about 30 mins until oil comes to surface.
+Stick blend, if necessary – if it is not lump free!.
 Done!

 Now what could be easier than that – with most of the fresh ingredients coming from the garden?!!